effigies/fmriprep/docs/outputs.rst

 ---------------------
 Outputs of *fMRIPrep*
 ---------------------
-*fMRIPrep* outputs conform to the :abbr:`BIDS (brain imaging data structure)` Derivatives specification (see `BIDS Derivatives RC1`_).
+*fMRIPrep* outputs conform to the :abbr:`BIDS (Brain Imaging Data Structure)` Derivatives specification (see `BIDS Derivatives RC1`_).
 *fMRIPrep* generates three broad classes of outcomes:

-1. **Visual QA (quality assessment) reports**: one :abbr:`HTML (hypertext markup language)` per subject, that allows the user a thorough visual assessment of the quality of processing and ensures the transparency of *fMRIPrep* operation.
+1. **Visual QA (quality assessment) reports**: one :abbr:`HTML (hypertext markup language)` report per subject, that provides the user a thorough visual assessment of the quality of processing and ensures the transparency of *fMRIPrep* operation.

-2. **Derivatives (preprocessed data)** the input fMRI data ready for analysis, i.e., after the various preparation procedures have been applied.
+2. **Derivatives (preprocessed data)**: the anatomical and functional data prepared for analysis.
    For example, :abbr:`INU (intensity non-uniformity)`-corrected versions
    of the T1-weighted image (per subject), the brain mask, or :abbr:`BOLD (blood-oxygen level dependent)`